WV-design/Trinity-toolhead/README.md

 * ~~bad~~ dragon ace volcano
 * 2x Delta 3628
 * 1x Delta 2510
-### GT2 belts only, gt3 is thicker and needs more tension.
-I am not confident in the plastic holding up to that.
+### GT2 belts only for now, gt3 is thicker and needs way more tension.

+## Print Settings:
+* Layer height: anything between 0.04-0.2mm should be fine
+* Wall count: 6- only walls
+* Top/bottom layers: ~ 5
+* Infill: shouldnt really matter because of the walls and top layers
+* Counterbore holes partially bridged is recommended
+* Print it **slowly**, strength and layer adhesion are important for the toolhead's performance.

+## materials:
+Fiber filled filaments are preferred because of the increase in stiffness
+* < 70C ABS
+* < 100C PC-PBT
+* PC (look for a Tg of ~130C or higher, the rest is blended/impure)
+* PET (annealed)
+* PPS (annealed) (also what chamber temp are you planning to go for?? poor fans...)